acdcjunior/acdcjunior.github.io/_posts/2021-08-18-ddd-application-services-dos-and-donts.md

 ⦁⦁⦁

-Separating the code in your project by concerns simplifies maintenance (e.g. understanding/reviewing, fixing bugs, upgrading dependencies) and evolution (e.g. adding features) in the future.
+Separating the code in your project by **concerns** simplifies maintenance (e.g., understanding/reviewing, fixing bugs, upgrading dependencies) and evolution (e.g. adding features).
 At least three kinds of concerns (or layers) are generally accepted:

 - presentation (user interface)
 - application (sometimes divided into application _and_ domain)